 St Mary’s – an outstanding school for academic achievement

-We are a core partner in two Teaching School Alliances in the north-east, with the mandate to develop high quality teaching across the region, including the training of new teachers for the profession.
+We were also designated as a Teaching School by central government in summer 2017, with the mandate to develop high-quality teaching across the region, including the training of new teachers for the profession.
 In each of our last four Ofsted and Diocesan inspections, St Mary’s academic achievement has been judged outstanding.

 Outstanding academic ‘attainment’ at St Mary’s

 Our raw results are well above national averages.
 Our attainment 8 score for 2017/2018 is 55.
 In real terms, this can be explained as the following.
-This year, 82% of students achieved A*-C in English and maths combined, and 67% achieved Grade 5 (B equivalent) or above.
+This year, 82% of students achieved Grade 4 (C equivalent) or above in English and maths combined, and 67% achieved Grade 5 (B equivalent) or above.
 In fact, over 28% of all grades in GCSE English and maths were Grade 7 (A equivalent) or above.
-Over the past two years, the average A*-C pass rate for those studying the separate sciences of biology, physics and chemistry has been 99%, with an average of 60% of students achieving A*-A grades across all three subjects.
-This year, over 90% of students obtained A*-C in religious education, 42% at Grade 7 or above, with 33 pupils achieving Grade 9.
-Results in all other optional GCSE subjects were outstanding too, with 81% of all entries in new GCSE courses at Grade 4 or above, compared to 66% nationally.
+Over the past three years, the average Grade 4 or above (A*-C) pass rate for those studying the separate sciences of biology, physics and chemistry has been 98%, with an average of 58% of students achieving Grade 7 (A*-A grades) across all three subjects.
+This year, 83% of students obtained Grade 4 or above in religious education, 42% at Grade 7 or above, with 33 pupils achieving Grade 9.
+Results in all other optional GCSE subjects were outstanding too, with 80% of all entries in new GCSE courses at Grade 4 or above, compared to 66% nationally.
 In fact, the vast majority of subjects achieved Grade 4 and Grade 7 pass rates considerably above the national average.
 In addition, 49% of pupils achieved the EBacc measure by securing Grade 4 or above in English, maths, two sciences, a modern foreign language and either history or geography, with 38% of pupils achieving this at Grade 5 or above in these subjects.
-With a Level 2 pass rate of 94%, vocational subjects were also very successful.
-In fact, 24% of all vocational grades were Distinctions or above.
+With a Level 2 pass rate of 91%, vocational subjects were also very successful.
+In fact, 32% of all vocational grades were Distinctions or above.

 Outstanding academic ‘progress’ at St Mary’s